GCheung55/buster-selenium/README.md

 ### webdriverjs `config`

-Refer to [webdriverjs options docs](https://github.com/camme/webdriverjs#options) for an explaination of the `config` options.
+Refer to [webdriverjs options docs](https://github.com/camme/webdriverjs#options) for an explanation of the `config` options.

 **Consider setting `logLevel` property to "silent" when using `xml` reporter.**